cern-eos/eos/doc/diopside/manual/using.rst

 To enable obfuscation for individual files using remote protocols, one can use the CGI `&eos.obfuscate=1` when creating a new file.

-To enable obbfuscation for all new files created in in a directory use:
+To enable obfuscation for all new files created in in a directory use:

 .. code-block:: bash